Go-kitty/SGF-Library/README.md

-SGF files for all of the games played on my YouTube channel GoKitty. www.youtube.com/@iGo_Kitty
+SGF files for all of the games played on my YouTube channel iGoKitty. www.youtube.com/@iGo_Kitty